modernish/modernish/README.md

 * `BUG_NOCHCLASS`: POSIX-mandated character `[:`classes`:]` within bracket `[`expressions`]` are not supported in glob patterns. (pdksh, mksh, and family)
+* *`BUG_NOOCTAL`*: Shell arithmetic does interpret numbers with leading zeroes as octal numbers; these are interpreted as decimal instead, though POSIX specifies octal. (older mksh, 2013-ish versions)
 * `BUG_NOUNSETEX`: Cannot assign export attribute to variables in an unset state; exporting a variable immediately sets it to the empty value.
   (zsh \< 5.3)